enginksz/computer_vision_algorithm/camera_sensors/README.md

 ## Sensors (zed , realsense, oak-d cameras)
-_SensorPy_ is a collection of sensor wrappers written in Python.
+This repo is a collection of sensor wrappers written in python.
 It does not aim to include every sensor but to provide convenient (easy-to-use) interfaces for sensors used.
 The sensor interface was inspired by OpenCV `cv::VideoCapture`.

 -----------------------
 camera_calibration